zeroc-ice/ice-builder-visualstudio/README.md

 | Generated Source Extension            | SourceExt                                |
 | Additional Options                    | AdditionalOptions                        |

-The C++ Mapping option is exclusive to Ice 3.7 and maps to the `IceCppMapping` project property, which allows you to select between the **C++11** and **C++98** mappings.
+The C++ Mapping option applies only to Ice 3.7 and maps to the `IceCppMapping` project property, which allows you to select between the **C++11** and **C++98** mappings.
 The corresponding values are `cpp11` and `cpp98`.

 | Property    | Corresponding Project Property |